LG G Pro Lite: Battery

 The LG G Pro Lite is powered by a standard lithium-polymer battery of 3140 mAh.

 Software features and services

-The LG G Pro Lite runs on Google's Android 4.4.2 KitKat operating system skinned with LG Optimus UI 3.0.
+The LG G Pro Lite runs on Google's Android 4.1.2 Jelly Bean operating system skinned with LG Optimus UI 3.0.

 Critical reception

 LG G Pro Lite has received a generally favorable reception.
 CNET reviewed it as a so-so device that is meant for the low end market.
 PhoneArena reviewed it as an overall great device except for the screen resolution, which seems to be mediocre compared to its competition.